Best Dental Treats for Dogs List: Reviews, Comparisons, Testing

 The most effective dog chew?

 It is essential to brush your pet’s teeth every day.
-There is really no way around this, even though some products might claim to clean as well as a toothbrush.
+There is really no way around this, even though many products claim to act as a toothbrush.

-Also, dogs and cats should have an annual cleaning performed by a veterinarian.
-Any cleanings performed without anesthesia are not effective and only treat the areas above the gumline.
+Also, dogs and cats should have an annual cleaning performed by a veterinarian, particularly if brushing is not done every day.
+Any cleanings performed without anesthesia are not effective and only treat the areas above the gum line.

-Even a dog with perfectly white teeth can have deteriorative plaque under the gums that will eventually cause gingivitis, then periodontal disease, an incurable condition.
+Even a dog with perfectly white teeth can have deteriorative plaque under the gums that will eventually lead to gingivitis, then periodontal disease, an incurable condition.

 Teeth cleanings are the only way to clean under the gums.
 That being said, chew bones are great supplementary dental care for dogs.
 The chewing action reduces some, but not all, plaque accumulation.
-Brushing is best, then rinsing the teeth with a chlorhexidine solution such as C.E.T 0.12% Cats and Dogs is second best.
-Third best is chewing with an effective dog chew, and I will discuss which ones are below. mouth rinse
+Brushing is best, then rinsing the teeth with a chlorhexidine solution such as C.E.T 0.12% Cats and Dogs mouth rinse is second best.
+The third best is chewing with an effective dog chew which is discussed below.

 Picking a dental treat for your dog

 When seeking a dog chew, people often consider the nutritional content, shape, size, and lasting duration.
 There are probably different factors involved with what gives animals the best clean, such as chewiness, anti-plaque ingredients, and how your dog chews (do they break off large pieces and gulp or do they take their time gnawing?).
 Keep in mind that all chews are different sizes and densities, so that plays a part in how long it takes a dog to chew it.